-Make sure you offer training and mentor programs, and encourage managers to check in regularly with their charges to understand both their short-term goals for their current position as well as long-term goals for their career.
+Make sure you offer training and mentor programs and encourage managers to check in regularly with their charges to understand both their short-term goals for their current position as well as long-term goals for their careers.

 Having enough for retirement is no longer a given, and as an employer, you have the power to help an employee build a nest egg for later in life.